jjdenis/Compy/README.md

 # The Compy Project
-This is my prersonal project to make a programming learning environment, with the look and feel of old Commodore systems.
+This is my personal project to make a programming learning environment, with the look and feel of old Commodore systems.

 Compy still doesn't run on Windows and I haven't tested it on linux.